mmoreiradj/season-link/docs/TAD.md

 We used GitHub Actions for our CI/CD.
 It is a continuous integration and continuous deployment service developed by GitHub.

-We used it to build our containers and deploy them to our Kubernetes cluster using Helm and Terraform.
+When tagging a branch, the CI/CD pipeline is triggered.

+- it builds the docker images
+- it pushes the docker images to the registry
+- it edits the helm chart with the new version
+- argocd, our CD tool, detects the change and updates the deployment on the kubernetes cluster

+The helm charts and the argocd configuration are stored in `infra/`.

 ### 6.3.
 Monitoring and Logging